How it works

 Pros: Top four finishes out of the seven tour stop counts for your total points.

-AMs: Top four finishes out of six tour stop counts for your total points.
+AMs: Top four finishes out of seven tour stop counts for your total points.

 The points structure is as follows

 Every player who completes the tournament but finishes behind the player in the 50th earns one tour point.
-If a player competes in more than three SDGPT competitions only their top three finishes count toward their points total.
+If a player competes in more than four SDGPT competitions only their top four finishes count toward their points total.

 How do Ties Affect tour points?